AtlassianPS/BitbucketPS/README.md

 Import module with the PSM1 was having issues with PSD1

-# BitBucketPS
+# BitbucketPS

-BitBucketPS is a Windows PowerShell module to interact with [Atlassian bitbucket](https://www.atlassian.com/software/bitbucket) via a REST API, while maintaining a consistent PowerShell look and feel.
+BitbucketPS is a Windows PowerShell module to interact with [Atlassian Bitbucket](https://www.atlassian.com/software/bitbucket) via a REST API, while maintaining a consistent PowerShell look and feel.

 ## Requirements